microsoft/cookiecutter_template_for_python/{{cookiecutter.project_name}}/README.md

 # Project

 This repository provides a sample of how to construct and organize a Python monorepo.
-The sample utilizes Github Actions and Terraform.
+The sample utilizes Github Actions and Bicep.

 ## Structure example description